Sage/future_makers/README.md

 1. Run the command (**remove the ./ from the front**):
     * ngrok.exe http 3001
 1. Leave the command open (you can minimise the window)

+## SnatchBot
+[Snatchbot](https://snatchbot.me/) is the online software that we will be using to build and test the ChatBots.
+They have already built out documentation to help users with creating their own ChatBot, this can be found [here](https://support.snatchbot.me/docs).
+However, we have also given instructions below on how to complete some of the simpler tasks and as a quick guide.

+### Creating your first Bot
+After setting up your account and logging in, you will be taken to the Dashboard and on the left hand side of the screen you will see the toolbar.
+It looks like this -
+![Toolbar]